 On November 3, 2016, as subsequently amended, a Performance and Restricted Share Unit Plan (the "PRSU Plan") was established as a means of compensating designated employees of the Company and promoting share ownership and alignment with the shareholders' interests.
 Under the PRSU Plan, the Company may grant Restricted Share Units ("RSUs") and/or Performance Share Units ("PSUs") to its employees.
 The Company shall redeem vested RSUs or vested PSUs on their Redemption Date (as specified in the PRSU Plan) for cash.
 The RSUs and PSUs are redeemed at their fair value as defined by the PRSU Plan; in addition, PSUs must meet the performance criteria specified in the PRSU Plan.
-The vesting conditions are determined by the Board of Directors or as otherwise provided in the PRSU Plan.

 The fair value of PSUs and RSUs at the date of grant to the PRSU Plan participants, determined using the Monte Carlo Simulation model in the case of PSUs, are recognized as compensation expense over the vesting period, with a liability recorded in trade and other payables.
 In addition, the RSUs and PSUs are fair valued at the end of every reporting period and at the settlement date.
-Any change in fair value of the liability is recognized as compensation expense in income.
+Any change in fair value of the liability is recognized as compensation expense in profit or loss.

-(t) Recently adopted accounting standards
+(t) Recently adopted accounting standards and policies